hossamfattah/capstone/README.md

 I read the dataset and started to explore it.
 I used info() to see what columns and data types is each column
 ![Screenshot](./images/image00.png)

-I plotted the count plot of classes ( 0 is bengin and 1 is malignant)
+I plotted the count plot of classes ( 0 is bengin and 1 is malignant).

 ![Screenshot](./images/image01.png)

-I plotted the heatmap coufor Class vs, "Clump Thickness" ( 0 is bengin and 1 is malignant)
+I plotted the heatmap coufor Class vs, "Clump Thickness" ( 0 is bengin and 1 is malignant).

 ![Screenshot](./images/image02.png)

-I plotted the histogram for all features and target ( 0 is bengin and 1 is malignant)
+I plotted the histogram for all features and target ( 0 is bengin and 1 is malignant).

 ![Screenshot](./images/image03.png)

 I found the correlation among features and target.
 The following fours features are the top most important four features that influnce whether the cancer is bengin or malignant